TexBlock/TiC-Wiki/Resource-Packs.md

 Third in minecrafts resources

 Available Generators (case sensitive):
 * **colored** - This is the default, just colors the texture.
-This does not actually create a new texture in the texturemap, reducing vram required
+This does not actually create a new texture in the texturemap, reducing vram required.
+Color value is in hex.
 * multicolor - Uses a different color for dark-, bright- and mid-tones
 * inverse_multicolor - The negative of multicolor
 * block - Generates the tools from a block-texture